Want A New Stair Look? Check Out This Stairway to Heaven

 The change of this entry couldn’t happen fast enough for our client.
 But, this was only the beginning.

 Once the stairs and risers were updated, next on the list was to replace both railings with new hardware and replace the single newel post at the bottom.
-Along with that was to install new metal spindles at the bottom.
-Additionally the railing system would have to be brought up to code too.
+Along with that we installed new metal spindles at the bottom.
+And during this part of the job we adjusted the railing height and such to bring the whole thing up to code.

 All in all things eventually fell in to place, and the project was completed.

-Because the wood was maple the tread covers had to be ordered custom.
-After an unforeseen hiccup we did get them all installed.
-The upper treads were easy peasy, but the lower open treads had some trim modifications.
-But once those adjustments were made the railings could go in.
+The railing parts had to be ordered custom.
+And after an unforeseen hiccup we did get them all installed.
+The upper treads were easy-peasy, but the lower open treads had some trim modifications.
+So once those adjustments were made the railings could go in to complete the project!

-Upon speaking with the railing guy the parts were ordered and he went over the changes that would be necessary when they would be installed.
+Upon speaking with the railing guy the parts were ordered.
+He went over the changes that would be necessary before they were installed.

-Namely, the vintage 50’s -60’s stairs would have to be brought up to current code with the updating.
-The wall railing was too low, and the lower railing also had to be raised.
-So those changes were easily handled when everything was installed.
+Namely, the vintage 50’s -60’s stairs needed to and were brought up to current code.
+So before the work started he explained the wall railing was too low, and had to be raised.
+And the lower left railing also had to be raised.
+So those changes were approved by our customer before the work started.

-And just when the installation date was set there was another final delay of game- the weather!
+And just when the installation date was set there was another final delay of game happened- the weather!

 On day 1 of the installation I stopped to peak at the progress.

-I tip toed in as the installer was modifying the landing tread so the new newel post could be installed.
-I asked when and who would be doing the staining and finishing.
-After getting the answer I informed the railing installer that we would mix the stain and finish so it matched the floor and the stair treads.
+With systems go I tip toed in as the installer was modifying the landing tread.
+He re-fashioned it so the new newel post could be installed.
+At that point I asked when and who would be doing the staining and finishing.
+He told me he and his boss would mix the stain we gave them and finish it so it matched everything.

-All in all they followed our instructions and the railing system looks great.
-And from where we started you can’t help but think, indeed this new stairwell really did come from heaven!
+All in all they followed our instructions and the railing system came out great.
+From where we started you can’t help but think, indeed this new stairwell really did come from heaven!

 Somerdale railing stairs done